 Deploying PEFT addons

-See Deploying fine-tuned models for instructions on how to upload PEFT addons.
+See Uploading a custom model for instructions on how to upload custom PEFT addons.
 To deploy a PEFT addon to a on-demand deployment, pass the --deployment-id flag to firectl deploy.
 For example:

 firectl deploy <MODEL_ID> --deployment-id <DEPLOYMENT_ID>